Community Mental Health Services

-The Community Support Program helps to provide consumers, family members and professionals a forum to help shape the continued transformation of the mental health services in Pennsylvania into a recovery-oriented system.
-The CSP in Pennsylvania has developed into four regional committees which support the development of local committees and coalitions, all committees are comprised of mental health consumers, family members and professionals.
+The Community Support Program helps to provide consumers, family members, and professionals a forum to help shape the continued transformation of the mental health services in Pennsylvania into a recovery-oriented system.
+The CSP in Pennsylvania has developed into four regional committees that support the development of local committees and coalitions.
+All committees are comprised of mental health consumers, family members, and professionals.
 Both the regional and local CSP committees provide a community-based avenue for CSP principles, education, information-sharing and for the collective input on major successes and concerns regarding community mental health services.
 Concerns and recommendations are then shared with the OMHSAS Adult Advisory Committee.
-To learn more about CSP and to find local contacts, visit the Pennsylvania Mental Health Consumers Association web site: www.pmhca.org
+To learn more about CSP and to find local contacts, visit the Pennsylvania Mental Health Consumers Association website.

 - Child and Adolescent Service System Program (CASSP)

 The current public children's behavioral health system in Pennsylvania is based on the principles and framework developed more than 20 years ago through the Child and Adolescent Service System Program.
-This Introduction to CASSP describes the origins of CASSP in Pennsylvania, highlights current initiatives and services, and lists some basic children's behavioral health services.
+This Introduction to CASSP describes it's origins in Pennsylvania, highlights current initiatives and services, and lists some basic children's behavioral health services.

 - Alternatives to Coercive Techniques